Last Updated on

 A smooth layer of the substrate should be placed levelly beneath every seed pot.

-You may get the hydroponic solution from a garden center or from an online store.
+You can get the hydroponic solution from a garden center or from an online store.
 According to the instructions on the package, mix up the hydroponic solution to provide the nutrients for the plants.

 The nutrient solution should be set up in a sunny environment since there are no LED lights to function otherwise.
 Pour the hydroponic solution into the Styrofoam box to fill the bottom.